Pre-Conference PhD Day

 • meet experienced researchers,

-The pre-conference day will include presentations of your research with time for an in-depth discussion with experienced researchers as well as workshops on publishing and research design.
-The preliminary schedule is available below.
+The pre-conference day will include presentations of your research with time for an in-depth discussion with experienced researchers.

 Registration and Submission

 You can participate in the pre-conference day either as a presenter or listener.
-If you want to present and discuss your research, you should submit an extended abstract by April 15, 2025, using the online conference system
+If you want to present and discuss your research, you should submit an extended abstract by April 15, 2026, using the online conference system (will open in December 2025).

 When preparing the extended abstract take into account the following:

-• Extended abstracts must have 700 words minimum and 1,000 words maximum (not including the title of the paper, details about authors, and the reference list).
+• Extended abstracts must have 1,500 words minimum (not including the title of the paper, details about authors, and the reference list).

 • The extended abstract should include the study rationale and objectives, methods (list the main methods and data used in the analysis), presentation of main results and findings (if already available), conclusions (added value of the paper, significant limitations, if appropriate), and possible challenges faced by the researcher.

-• References in the text must be cited at the end of the abstract (they are excluded from the 700 - 1000 words restriction).
+• References in the text must be cited at the end of the extended abstract (they are excluded from the 1,500 words minimum restriction).
 Use the Chicago-Style Citation (Chicago-Style Citation Quick Guide is available at https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-2.html).

-• When preparing the abstract use the conference's template .
+• When preparing the extended abstract use the conference's template .

-The abstracts will go through a double-blind review process and, if accepted, will be published in the online MIC 2025 Book of Abstracts.
+The extended abstracts will go through a double-blind review process and, if accepted, will be published in the online MIC 2026 Book of Abstracts.

 Registration Fee